Complaints and Appeals Policy

 Complaints and General Appeal

-The Quality Assurance Manager will investigate the complaint and discuss the nature of the issue with relevant parties and attempt to resolve the problem through discussion and conciliation.
+The Quality Assurance Manager will investigate the complaint or appeal and discuss the nature of the issue with relevant parties and attempt to resolve the problem through discussion and conciliation.

 Assessment Appeal